About the course

 - Publications are not expected.

-- It would be expected that applicants would be familiar with the recent published work of academics in the Faculty of Oriental Studies working in this field.
+- It would be expected that applicants would be familiar with the recent published work of academics in the Faculty of Asian and Middle Eastern Studies working in this field.

 This course requires proficiency in English at the University's higher level.
 If your first language is not English, you may need to provide evidence that you meet this requirement.
 The minimum scores required to meet the University's higher level are detailed in the table below.